 Option #3: Persistent UTI Symptoms After Treatment

 Here is another option: they sent your urine sample to a lab and later told you that according to the test you have a UTI.
-However, antibiotics resolved some symptoms (such as blood in urine), but urge to urinate or pain in lower abdomen remained.
+However, antibiotics resolved some symptoms (such as blood in urine), but the urge to urinate or pain in the lower abdomen remained.

 As you could imagine, there could be a scenario when not only you have a full-blown UTI, but also an inflamed bladder lining is causing additional symptoms, as discussed above.

 In this case, you, most likely, will see a reduction in pain, and your urine will become clear.
 However, pain in the bladder area and slight irritation after urination might still linger.

 Moreover, when patients mention they feel burning in the urethra rather than the bladder, it’s quite normal.
 In fact, the urethra has more nerve endings that could be easily irritated due to underlying inflammation.

 Option #4: UTI Symptoms Return After Antibiotics?

 Another story is when your urine test did show a UTI.
 You then took antibiotics, felt completely fine, but several days later woke up with the same nasty UTI symptoms.

-“Here two options are possible: we were unable to eliminate the infection completely or it is a reinfection”, says Dr. Hawes “if only 2-3 days elapsed since treatment and symptoms recurred, most likely we were not able to clear the infection.
-However, if you get an infection 2-3 weeks after your last antibiotic treatment, count it as a reinfection”.
+“Here two options are possible: we were unable to eliminate the infection completely or it is reinfection”, says Dr. Hawes “if only 2-3 days elapsed since treatment and symptoms recurred, most likely we were not able to clear the infection.
+However, if you get an infection 2-3 weeks after your last antibiotic treatment, count it as reinfection”.

 Bacteria hide in your bladder lining

 One interesting fact from Dr. Hawes: during bladder cystoscopy of chronic UTI patients she frequently sees “pimples” on their bladder surface.
-The correct medical term is Cystitis cystica, which is a benign lesion of the bladder as a result of a chronic inflammation.
+The correct medical term is Cystitis cystica, which is a benign lesion of the bladder as a result of chronic inflammation.

 These “pimples” are “thought to be caused by chronic irritation of the urothelium because of infection, calculi, obstruction, or tumor”.